aurelia-toolbelt/aurelia-plugin-skeleton-typescript/README.md

 # Aurelia plugin skeleton with Typescript

 Certainly happened to you that you want to write an Aurelia plug-in.
-If yes this for you :)
+If yes this is for you :)

 This plugin system created based on:
 1. [Typescript](https://www.typescriptlang.org/) as a typed superset of JavaScript that compiles to plain JavaScript.